WILLIAM (WILL) JACKSON ALPHIN, JR. (1966-)

 Will Alphin spent the earlyyears of his career as a carpenter, cabinet and furniture maker.
 Founded in 1995, his firm Alphin Design Build won numerous awards for residential remodeling and new home construction, including Triangle Business Journal's GREEN award for a single family residence in 2008.
 Alphin, a contractor with an unlimited license, holds a Bachelors Degree in Architecture from NCSU’s College of Design.
 In 2017 the company changed their name to REdesign.build.

-1999 - The Will Alphin and Kay Jordan House, 915 Tower Street, Raleigh.
+1999 - The Will Alphin and Kay Jordan House, 915 Tower Street, Raleigh NC.
+Designed with Kay Alphin.
 They took an old cinder block preschool (bottom photo) with high ceilings and concrete floors and turned it into a modern marvel.
 The kitchen, dining and living areas occupy what used to be classrooms.
 The former nursery and lunchroom are now a home office, bedroom and a bath.
 A master suite loft was added to the existing roofline, allowing a lot of extra space.

-2008 - The Zachary (Bo) and Heather Herring Taylor House, 816 Graham Street, Raleigh, on the site of a ranch house (bottom photo).
+2008 - The Zachary (Bo) and Heather Herring Taylor House, 816 Graham Street, Raleigh NC.
+On the site of a ranch house (bottom photo).
 Heather is the daughter of the late Troy Herring, a noted Raleigh architect.
 The house is chock full of exquisite cabinetry custom built by owner Bo Taylor.

 Tile by Elegant Stone and Tile.
 Counters by Brazeal Stone.
 Custom metal work by Ben Galata.
 Solar and radiant by Home Energy.
 Windows and siding doors by Henselstone.
 Bamboo floors by Sedaris Hardwood Floors.
 Glass and mirrors by Carolina Glass and Mirror.
 Zinc roofing by VMZinc installed by CDN Roofing.
 Backsplashes: Stainless Steel Fabricators.
 Rainwater Collection System: Rainwater Solutions.
 CDN Copper and Sheet Metal Demolition:Habitat for Humanity Reuse Center.
 Custom Steel: Galata Designs.
 Project manager, Steve Rouse.